atiqsu/basic-ftp-class-for-upload-file/README.md

 # basic-ftp-class-for-upload-file
 FTP class with basic operation for file upload handling.
-Example will be added later
+Example will be added later.